Gulf of Georgia Cannery: Chronology

 1894 – Construction of the original L-shaped building; one manual canning line.

 1897 – East Wing built to provide additional packing and seasonal living area.
 Two additional canning lines added.

 1906 – Arrival of the mechanical butchering machine; West wing (butchering shed) converted to net loft/storage.
 East wing shortened by 50 ft in 1906 due to new dyke and railway tracks along the waterfront.

 1932 – Remains of the West wing demolished by a windstorm.

 1940 – Roofline raised to accommodate additional boiler (boiler house).

 1943 – Ice house built (in order to store fish for a longer amount of time).

 1940–1948 – Various structural modifications and additions related to the herring reduction process: Vitamin oil shed and dryer shed.

 1956 – East wing of original building raised to accommodate evaporator.
 Separator room constructed next to evaporator room.

 1964 – Addition of grinding and bagging room off drying shed.

 1979 – Gulf of Georgia reduction plant closed, building is used as a net loft.

 1994 – Gulf of Georgia Cannery National Historic Site of Canada opens to the public.

 Tours

 Tours of the facility are led by heritage interpreters, and a 25-minute film is offered upon request.
 Special programs are offered for school groups.
 The facility is wheelchair accessible, and programs are offered in English and French.

-Tours have been suspended due to the COVID-19 pandemic.